raghavsagar92/IITB-Database/README.md

   * __src/utils/Config.java__: Change variable 'LDAP_DUMP_FILE' as per your requirements.
 5. You are ready now, you can build and run the project.

+## Uses:

+1. Once the database is loaded we can run simple sql queries for the following:
+  * Find student information from their 'Roll No' or 'Name'
+  * Find all students in a particular department
+  * Find all faculty in a particular department
+  * Find all students from a particular batch (check the starting 2 digits of Roll No)
+  * Find all students based on under-graguate(UG) or dual-degree(DD) or post-graguate(PG) course.
+  * Combination of the above queries.

+Disclaimer : __Branch Change__ is not accounted for, in the data present on the ldap server.
+(Some students' data maybe incorrect)